 While I love pita bread on its own, I wanted to take it another step and make my own seasoned homemade pita bread chips!
 Making these herbed garlic pita chips couldn’t be more simple.

 Pita Chips Ingredients

-Pita bread – of course.
-Get the freshest ones you can find (or make your own).
+Pita bread – If you’re not making your own pita bread, purchase the freshest you can find.
 That way you’ll magnify that flavor and tastiness even more!

 Rosemary – With these chips, I used a rosemary powder.
-I prefer it with these chips because I feel it spread the herby flavor around a bit better than using fresh rosemary.
+I prefer it with these chips because I feel it spreads the herby flavor around a bit more than using fresh rosemary.
 But if that’s what you have on hand, it will be totally fine.

-Garlic – Okokok, so while I like garlic, I don’t LOVE garlic.
+Garlic – So, while I like garlic, I don’t LOVE garlic.
 I used a small amount of minced garlic, but if you are a garlic lover, feel free to add as much as you’d like.

-Parsley – Using dried parlsy helps add to that herby flavor.
+Parsley – Using dried parsley helps add to that herby flavor.